-Risk Description How We Manage It Severity of Risk Α Achievement of The Council's key Council priorities Close monitoring of performance and expenditure; maximising the potential of efficiency gains; early identification of any unexpected impact on costs including Central Government Policy changes, movement in the markets, and changes in the economic climate.
+Risk Description How We Manage It Severity of Risk A Achievement of The Council's key Council priorities Close monitoring of performance and expenditure; maximising the potential of efficiency gains; early identification of any unexpected impact on costs including Central Government Policy changes, movement in the markets, and changes in the economic climate.
 Green - Tolerable В Implementation of the Check, Challenge and Appeal Business Rates Appeals and more frequent revaluations To closely monitor the level of appeals.
 An allowance of 4.7% (in line with the MHCLG Allowance) for appeals has been included in the Business Rate Estimates.
-Red - Severe С The review of the New Homes Bonus regime in 2020/21 Not all of the projected New Homes Bonus is included as core funding in the Base Budget.
+Red - Severe с The review of the New Homes Bonus regime in 2020/21 Not all of the projected New Homes Bonus is included as core funding in the Base Budget.
 In 2020/21 £600,000 is included and this is then being reduced by £100,000 per annum.
 Red - Severe D The increased Localisation of Business Rates and the Fair Funding Review in 2021/2022 To assess the implications of proposed changes and respond to consultations to attempt to influence the policy direction in the Council's favour.
 Red - Severe Е The affordability and risk associate ed with the Capital Strategy Yellow - Material E1 Planned Capital Receipts are not received The budget for capital receipts will be monitored as part of the Council's normal budget monitoring procedures.
-Yellow - Material E2 Slippage Occurs in the Capital Spend Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect latest plans and projections.
-Yellow - Material E3 Actual cash flows differ from planned cash flows Cash flow is monitored on a daily basis through normal Treasury Management processes.
-Green - Tolerable F The affordability and risk associate ed with the Property Investment Strategy Yellow - Material F1 Slippage occurs in the Capital Spend Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect latest plans and projections.
-Yellow - Material F2 Change in Government Policy including Regulatory Change To monitor proposed changes to policy and regulation and seek to influence in the Council's favour.
-Red - Severe F3 The form of exit from the EU adversely impacts on the UK economy including the Property Market and Borrowing Costs To monitor the situation and where possible identify alternative options.
-Red - Severe There is a cyclical 'downturn' in To monitor the wider markets and where possible adapt Yellow - Material
+Yellow - Material E1 E2 Yellow - Material Yellow - Material received Slippage Occurs in the Capital the Council's normal budget monitoring procedures.
+Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect E2 received Slippage Occurs in the Capital Spend Actual cash flows differ from planned cash flows the Council's normal budget monitoring procedures.
+Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect latest plans and projections.
+Cash flow is monitored on a daily basis through normal Yellow - Material E2 E3 received Slippage Occurs in the Capital Spend Actual cash flows differ from planned cash flows the Council's normal budget monitoring procedures.
+Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect latest plans and projections.
+Cash flow is monitored on a daily basis through normal Treasury Management processes.
+Yellow - Material Green - Tolerable E2 E3 F received Slippage Occurs in the Capital Spend Actual cash flows differ from planned cash flows The affordability and risk associate Slippage occurs in the Capital the Council's normal budget monitoring procedures.
+Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect latest plans and projections.
+Cash flow is monitored on a daily basis through normal Treasury Management processes. ed with the Property Investment Strategy Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect Yellow - Material Green - Tolerable Yellow - Material E2 E3 F F1 received Slippage Occurs in the Capital Spend Actual cash flows differ from planned cash flows The affordability and risk associate Slippage occurs in the Capital Spend Change in Government Policy the Council's normal budget monitoring procedures.
+Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect latest plans and projections.
+Cash flow is monitored on a daily basis through normal Treasury Management processes. ed with the Property Investment Strategy Spend will be monitored through normal budget monitoring procedures with budgets updated to reflect latest plans and projections.
+To monitor proposed changes to policy and regulation and Yellow - Material Green - Tolerable Yellow - Material Yellow - Material